 - Inflammatory conditions and reactions may cause fever, including Kawasaki disease, some types of arthritis, and reactions to some medicines.

-- Immunisations: occasionally children develop a fever after an immunisation.
+- Immunisations: sometimes children develop a fever after an immunisation.
 This is because immunisations are generally designed to 'trick' the body's immune system into thinking it sees an infection, so that it develops immunity.
 Fevers following immunisation are not usually high or prolonged.

 - Other types of infection: these include 'tropical' infections such as malaria and dengue, and conditions which are more common outside the UK, such as tuberculosis.